 The Input Shaft

 Input shafts are made of heat-treated hardened steel.
 The shaft and the main drive gear are usually a one-piece assembly.
-The main gear is located inside the case and remains in constant mesh with the countershaft at all times.
+The main gear is inside the case and always remains in constant mesh with the countershaft.
 The input shaft transfers torque from the clutch disk to the countershaft.

-The input shaft connects to the output shaft with a set of needle bearings.
-These bearings allow the input shaft and the output shaft to spin at different speeds.
-Faulty needle bearings make noise when the clutch is engaged, the vehicle is still, and the transmission is in neutral.
-The input shaft is spinning at engine speed while the output shaft is held by the stationary vehicle.
+The input shaft connects to the output shaft with needle bearings.
+These bearings allow the input and output shaft to spin at different speeds.
+Faulty needle bearings make noise when the clutch is engaged, the vehicle is still, and the transmission is neutral.
+The input shaft spins at engine speed while the stationary vehicle holds the output shaft.

 Shaft Endplay

 Manual transmissions have an input, an output, and a countershaft.
-Manufactures incorporate endplay into the input and output shafts to provide heat expansion and lubrication.
+Manufacturers incorporate endplay into the input and output shafts for heat expansion and lubrication.

 Measure the input and output shaft endplay before and after removal.
 Check end play with a dial indicator fastened to the case and the tip placed against the input shaft.
-If the reading is out of specifications, look for worn or misassembled parts while disassembling the transmission.
-Typically a thicker or thinner selective washer is installed to adjust input shaft endplay.
+If the reading is out of specification, look for worn or misassembled parts while disassembling the transmission.
+A thicker or thinner selective washer is typically installed to adjust the input shaft endplay.

 Pilot Bearings

-It's supported by bearings that are capable of rotating at very high speeds.
+It's supported by bearings capable of rotating at high speeds.
 The pilot bearing supports the tip of the shaft and allows it to spin at a different speed than the engine's crankshaft.
 This difference in rotational speed occurs when the clutch is disengaged while the engine is running.

-The pilot bearing's located inside of the engine's crankshaft flange.
-A faulty pilot bearing is loudest when the clutch pedal is completely depressed, and the clutch is fully disengaged.
-It's because the input shaft has slowed while the crankshaft is still spinning at engine speed.
-This difference in rotational speed works the pilot bearing revealing its wear.
+The pilot bearing is inside the engine's crankshaft flange.
+A faulty pilot bearing is loudest when the clutch pedal is completely depressed and the clutch is fully disengaged.
+The input shaft has slowed while the crankshaft still spins at engine speed.
+This difference in rotational speed works the pilot bearing, revealing its wear.